Two components are used to setup this architecture:

 - security - Security related packages and update

-- kerberos - Install Kerberos (MIT) client and get keys.
+- kerberos_client - Install Kerberos (MIT) client and get keys.
 Server will install if hosts file contains

 kerberos: serverfor this server.